 - 1. Do one of the following: - In a Traceability Matrix, select one or more intersection points in the matrix where a traceability link has been created. - In the Traceability Tree, select one or more requirements to modify. - 2.
-Click the Requirement menu in the Views workplace, and then select Clear Suspect.
+In the Views Workplace, click Requirement > Clear Suspect.